emilpriver/go-hugo-portfolio/content/blog/rust/traits.md

 ## `dyn` traits

-To return different implementations of traits of a trait can we use a trait object.
+To return different types that all implement the same trait can we use a trait object.
 In my case, I want to return a different `DatabaseDriver` depending on the `db_url` given to the function.
 This allows us to work with different structs as long as they have implemented the `DatabaseDriver` trait.

 ```rust
 pub trait DatabaseDriver {